All Episodes

 We know this.

-The idea that the government is saying they don't trust us to make common sense decisions, but we're supposed to trust them.
+The idea that the government is saying they don't trust us to make common sense decisions, but we're supposed to trust them, you can't have it both ways.

 It doesn't make any sense to try to force someone into trusting them.

-You don't force uh trust and coercion.
+You don't force trust and coercion.

-You don't co work coerce someone to trusting you.
+You don't coerce someone to trusting you.

-It just doesn't make any sense, you're on listen, you're you're confirming what I've been saying is that I think the debate of vax stone fax is over.
+Listen, you're confirming what I've been saying, is that I think the debate of vaccs, don't vax is over.

 I think everybody's kind of made up their mind.

-Well, apparently I can tell you in New York they are willing to go that far.
+Well, apparently I can tell you in New York, they are willing to go that far.

-To me, it is sad because the real heroes in particular in this pandemic were the ones that put themselves at risk every day in that environment, and there are there are thoughtful ways that you can accommodate them.
+To me, it is sad because the real heroes in particular in this pandemic were the ones that put themselves at risk every day in that environment.

 Nobody seems willing to accommodate.

-It's one size fits all medicine, and um I mean it's shocking to me.
+It's one size fits all medicine.

 Anyway, appreciate the call.